 within which we seek to explain the philosophical content of our Shaykh’s

-, as well as to give it its proper context in the field of Islāmic philosophy.
 The scholastic philosophical terminology inherited by Shaykh Aḥmad was largely inadequate for the purpose of expressing a dialectical philosophy.
 As he sublated this terminology, the Shaykh did not coin any term that will exactly translate either

 ’ or